 This paper is organized as follows.
-In Section~\ref{first proof}, we shall review the Quillen's geometric interpretation of homotopic unitary cobordism theory, which is essentially important, so that the Kronecker pairing between bordism and cobordism can be calculated in a geometric way.
-We also review the universal toric genus defined by Buchstaber--Panov--Ray, which can be expressed in the sense of Quillen's geometric interpretation.
-Then we shall give the proof of Theorem~\ref{main1}, which is more geometric.
-In particular, our approach in unitary case can also be carried out very well in the study of $({\Bbb Z}_2)^k$-equivariant unoriented bordism, as we shall see in the final part of Section~\ref{first proof}.
-In Section~\ref{second}, we formulate out an equivariant version of Riemann--Roch relation of Atiyah--Hirzebruch type, and then we use it to prove the equivalence of integral equivariant cohomology Chern numbers and equivariant K-theoretic Chern numbers for closed unitary $G$-manifolds.
-Section~\ref{appendix} is an appendix on (equivariant) Gysin maps, in which we list some known facts needed in this paper.
+In Section~\ref{prelim}, we shall review Quillen's geometric interpretation of homotopic unitary cobordism theory first, which is of essential importance, so that the Kronecker pairing between bordism and cobordism can be calculated in a geometric way.
+We then review the universal toric genus defined by Buchstaber--Panov--Ray, which can be expressed in terms of Quillen's geometric interpretation.
+We also recollect some necessary facts about equivariant Chern classes and equivariant Chern numbers.
+Then we shall give the proof of Theorem~\ref{main1} in Section~\ref{proof}, which is more geometric.
+In particular, our approach in the unitary case can also be carried out in the study of $({\Bbb Z}_2)^k$-equivariant unoriented bordism, as we shall see in the final part of Section~\ref{proof}.